Opencontour/Opencontour_mousum/docs/OpencontourHeapLeachStacking.md

-## Stacking Menu
+## Utility Menu > Stacking Menu

 Pressing the Utility Menu’s **Stacking** button will launch the Leach Stacking module.
 This is used to assign leach panel properties to the CutterResult, Model, and Mineplan layers.
-Leach pads were ﬁrst designed as filler layers.
+Leach pads are ﬁrst designed as filler layers.
 These may be separated into vertical lifts.
-The Cut Contour with Cutter/Filler function is run to get the CutterResult shapes of material to be stacked.
+The **Cut Contour with Cutter/Filler** function is run to get the CutterResult shapes of material to be stacked.

 The following steps are then followed:

 1. Load or build the Grid, stored in the Model layer (needs to be completed once for the project)
 2. Break up, or Discretize the CutterResult shapes into shapes using a grid

 3. Import the Mineplan

-4. Use the Populate Mineplan function to populate the CutterResult shapes with a timestamp (pm) and Mineplan property information, including grades.
+4. Use the **Populate Mineplan** function to populate the CutterResult shapes with a timestamp (pm) and Mineplan property information, including grades.

 To learn more about the Leach Stacking Module Guide & Procedures documentation, click on the **?** button to the right of  the text Leach Stacking at the top of the window.